 Within the UK, air quality is a devolved matter, with the Scottish Government having responsibility for the development of air quality policy and legislation for Scotland.
-The national air quality strategy, Cleaner Air for Scotland - The Road to a Healthier Future (CAFS)125, brings together all cross-Government policies impacting on air quality into a single integrated framework and sets out how the Scottish Government and partners propose to further reduce air pollution to protect human health and fulfil Scotland's legal responsibilities as soon as possible.
+The second national air quality strategy, Cleaner Air for Scotland 2 (CAFS2) - Towards a Better Place for Everyone121, brings together all cross-Government policies impacting on air quality into a single integrated framework and sets out how the Scottish Government and partners will reduce air pollution to protect human health, improve the environment and fulfil Scotland's legal responsibilities as soon as possible.